mcampbell3/biostat776-intro-mia-campbell/README.md

 4. Mia went skydiving for her 26th birthday and will likely do it again!
 5. Mia loves to read and can easily get lost in a good book.

-## Something interesting
+## Interesting Reads
-The body and mind connection is very strong.
-This book, [The Body Keeps the Score](https://www.besselvanderkolk.com/resources/the-body-keeps-the-score), by VanDerKolk gives a fabuloous introduction to this connection.
+- The body and mind connection is very strong.
+The book, [The Body Keeps the Score](https://www.besselvanderkolk.com/resources/the-body-keeps-the-score), by Van Der Kolk gives a fabulous introduction to this connection.
+- The build environment plays a pivotal role in a persons mental health.
+[Biophilic architecture and design](https://wholemood.com/design/biophilic-architecture/) connect individuals to the enviroment in a beautiful intentional way.
+This [blog](https://www.yankodesign.com/2022/08/15/top-10-architectural-structures-that-are-the-epitome-of-biophilic-design/) highlights some incredible designs!